Hridya2001/Serverless-log-analyzer-aws/README.md

 This project demonstrates a fully **serverless**, modular log analysis pipeline using AWS services such as Lambda, CloudWatch, S3, Glue, Athena, and SNS.

 While the current setup captures logs based on manual invocation (e.g., using the Lambda test button), the architecture is designed to be easily extended into a fully automated, production-ready system.
-By can integrate services like **Amazon EventBridge** or **API Gateway** to trigger log generation and collection automatically.
+By integrate services like **Amazon EventBridge** or **API Gateway** to trigger log generation and collection automatically.

 Key strengths of this architecture include: